THE TRIAL OF ABDUS SALAM

 The First Muslim Nobel Laureate in Science

-A devout Muslim, Abdus Salam had repeatedly emphasized the crucial role that Islam had played in the shaping of his science, his life and his vision.
-A vision that was inspired by the surahs of the Quran which spoke of a deep fundamental unity amongst all things and all peoples.
-A vision that he realized not only through his seminal contribution to the unification of natural forces but also through his creation of the International Centre of Theoretical Physics (ICTP) in Trieste, Italy.
-Like Samarkand of yore, the ICTP today has become a world centre for learning and knowledge, a welcoming home for scientists from all over the word, including from the poorest countries in Asia and Africa, and a precious gift of the freedom and resources that the West takes for granted.
-Yet this grand unifier of forces and people, lies in a humble grave in the village of Jhang in Pakistan.
+A devout Muslim, Abdus Salam had repeatedly emphasized the crucial role that Islam had played in the shaping of his science, his life, and his vision.
+A vision that was inspired by the surahs of the Quran which spoke to him of a deep fundamental unity amongst all things and all peoples.
+A vision that he realized not only through his work towards the unification of the fundamental forces of nature but also through his creation of the International Centre of Theoretical Physics (ICTP) in Trieste, Italy – which is today a welcoming home for scientists from all across the world and a precious gift of the intellectual freedom, community and resources, vital for the advancement of human knowledge.

 An imagined courtroom drama that reveals the tragedies and the triumphs, the wit and the wisdom and the life and works of this scientific giant from the subcontinent, who lies buried next door, isolated and unacknowledged in the land of his birth.